 Spaying your pet also greatly reduces their risk of developing mammary cancer.
 Kittens spayed at five months bounce back a lot faster than an older cat.

 The time frame to get your male cat neutered is around the same, four to six months of age.
 If you neuter your male cat before he is 10 months old, he’s much less likely to begin spraying and urinating on things.
 Cat urine is hard to clean up and can also be a tough habit to break even after neutering.

 When Should I Get My Dog Spayed or Neutered?

 When deciding to get your puppy spayed or neutered, you can use their weight as a guideline.
 Small-breed dogs that are, or will be, under forty-five pounds can be spayed or neutered at six months of age.
 Larger breeds of dogs that will be over forty-five pounds should be neutered once their growth stops.
 This can be between the ages of nine and fifteen months.

 This decision could also depend on the dog’s breed and its risk of disease.
 These factors could either widen or narrow the window of when you should spay or neuter them.
 Pet insurance for dogs covers pet owners for many procedures required as a result of breed-related diseases, such as hip dysplasia.

 If you’re unsure or have any questions make sure to contact your veterinarian.
 With a pet wellness plan, you can get initial trips to the veterinarian covered, as well as the vaccinations your puppy will also require.

-Many believe that for an animal to feel fulfilled they must experience motherhood.
+Many believe that for an animal to feel fulfilled, they must experience motherhood.
 Or that their male animals will feel less masculine after being neutered.
 This is simply not true.
-Animals do not think like humans.
+Animals don’t think like humans.
 The reasons to spay or neuter far outweigh the risks of not doing so.

 The American Animal Hospital Association created a list of the benefits that come along with spaying and neutering: